isabella232/net-two-factor-auth/part4-authenticator-app.md

 }
 ```

-Next we are going to save the pinched and shared secret securely we also want to make sure the pin code is at least 6 chars. add and import to **SimpleKeychain.h.h** and **NSNotificationEvents.h**
+Next, we are going to save the PIN code and shared secret securely.
+We also want to make sure the PIN code is at least six characters.
+Add and import to **SimpleKeychain.h.h** and **NSNotificationEvents.h**:

 ```objectivec
 -(void)savePin:(id)sender